Painting Supplies List

 Notes: these are latex-free in case you have an allergy to latex.
 As far as safety goes, nitrile gloves are documented to be better than latex gloves at resisting paints, oils, and solvents.
 However, certain solvents and hazardous substances can permeate through some gloves very quickly.
 Depending on what materials you are using, you may want to do some research around heavy duty chemical resistant gloves and even respirators and other safety equipment in order to know how you can best protect yourself.

 Please note that this page contains product affiliate links.
-As a Michaels Affiliate, Blick Affiliate, and Amazon Associate I may earn a small commission from qualifying purchases.
+As a Michaels Affiliate, Blick Affiliate, Amazon Associate, and referrer to Natural Pigments (Rublev) I may earn a small commission from qualifying purchases.
 There is no additional cost to you and your purchase supports the creation of more demos and videos.